GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/overview.md

 # Overview

-- [Why GreptimeDB](./why-greptimedb.md): This document outlines the features and benefits of GreptimeDB, including its unified design for Metrics & Events, Cloud-Native and flexible architecture that allows for deployment in various environments, from embedded to cloud.
+- [Why GreptimeDB](./why-greptimedb.md): This document outlines the features and benefits of GreptimeDB, including its unified design for metrics, logs and events, Cloud-Native and flexible architecture that allows for deployment in various environments, from embedded to cloud.
 GreptimeDB is also cost-effective, high-performance, and user-friendly.
 - [Data Model](./data-model.md): This document describes the data model of GreptimeDB, including table schema, time index constraint, etc.
 - [Architecture](./architecture.md): Get the cloud-native architecture of GreptimeDB.
 - [Storage Location](./storage-location.md): This document describes the storage location of GreptimeDB, including local disk, HDFS, and cloud object storage such as S3, Azure Blob Storage, etc.
 - [Key Concepts](./key-concepts.md): This document describes the key concepts of GreptimeDB, including table, time index, table region and data types.
-- [Features that You Concern](./features-that-you-concern.md): Describes some features that may be concerned about a Metrics & Events Database.
+- [Features that You Concern](./features-that-you-concern.md): Describes some features that may be concerned about a unified metrics, logs & events database.

 ## Read More